-When applying polyurethane on a surface, painters always advise to sand between coats of the finish.
+When applying polyurethane on a surface, you should sand between coats of the finish.
 But you may be wondering – what happens if you don’t sand between coats of polyurethane finish?
-Here is the answer to that.

-If you don’t sand between coats of polyurethane, the successive coats that you apply wouldn’t bond properly to the base coat.
+If you don’t sand between coats of polyurethane, the next coats that you apply wouldn’t bond properly to the previous coat.
 The finish will also be uneven and rough because of dust nibs and grains that settle on the polyurethane while it’s drying.

 However, this is just a snippet.
 There is more to know about polyurethane finish and this post digs right into the topic.
 Let’s dive in.

-The reason for sanding between coats of polyurethane is to get rid of dust nibs, grains, and brush marks.
-These things usually appear on the polyurethane after it has dried.
-If these imperfections are left on the polyurethane, adhesion will be difficult.
+The main reason to sand between coats of polyurethane is to get rid of dust, brush marks, and imperfections on the surface.
+These things appear on the polyurethane after it has dried.
+If these imperfections are left on the polyurethane surface, the next coats of polyurethane won’t stick properly.
 The overall finish will also come out rough, uneven, and ugly.

-So it’s safe to say that if you apply multiple coats of polyurethane without sanding between coats, you will most likely not get a smooth and fine result.
+So it’s safe to say that if you apply multiple coats of polyurethane without sanding between coats, you won’t get a smooth and fine result.

 How Long To Wait Before Sanding Polyurethane?